-Fascial Manipulation® is a manual therapy method that has been developed by Luigi Stecco, an Italian physiotherapist from the north of Italy.
-This method has evolved over the last 40 years through study and practice in the treatment of a vast caseload of musculoskeletal problems.
+Fascial Manipulation® (FM) is a manual therapy method that has been developed by Luigi Stecco, an Italian physiotherapist.
+This method has evolved over the last 40 years, through research, anatomical studies and clinical practice for a wide variety of musculoskeletal problems.

 This method presents a complete biomechanical model that assists in deciphering the role of fascia in musculoskeletal disorders.
 The mainstay of this manual method lies in the identification of a specific, localised area of the fascia in connection with a specific limited movement.
 Once a limited or painful movement is identified, then a specific point on the fascia is implicated and, through the appropriate manipulation of this precise part of the fascia, movement can be restored.

 By analysing musculoskeletal anatomy, Luigi Stecco realised that the body can be divided into 14 segments and that each body segment is essentially served by six myofascial units (mf units) consisting of monoarticular and biarticular unidirectional muscle fibres, their deep fascia (including epimysium) and the articulation that they move in one direction on one plane.
 Numerous muscle fibres originate from the fascia itself (3, 4) and, in turn, myofascial insertions extend between different muscle groups to form myofascial sequences.
 Therefore, adjacent unidirectional myofascial units are united via myotendinous expansions and biarticular fibres (3) to form myofascial sequences.

 While part of the fascia is anchored to bone, part is also always free to slide.
 The free part of the fascia allows the muscular traction, or the myofascial vectors, to converge at a specific point, named the vectorial Centre of Coordination or CC (5).
 The location of each CC has been calculated by taking into consideration the sum of the vectorial forces involved in the execution of each movement.